Don A. Wilks

 Secretary of the Board

-The idea of The Global Community for Education is one that Jean is passionate about.
-Her 16 years of experience as a classroom teacher has given her the opportunity to put this idea into practice on a daily basis.
+The idea of supporting and serving youth is one that Jean is passionate about.
+Her 19 years of experience as a classroom teacher has given her the opportunity to put this idea into practice on a daily basis.
 Jean has taught in urban and inner city schools in New Jersey, both in the private and public sectors, allowing her to work with diverse populations that truly represent cultures from around the globe.
-The idea of community, through modeling citizenship, critical thinking, problem solving and communication skills, is the foundation of her educational philosophy.
-And although she values the experience of having been a trial lawyer on Wall St. for 7 years, being on the front lines of the children’s educational experience provides her with a greater sense of fulfillment and inspiration.
-Jean is committed to bringing an energetic and creative approach to the important organization and wonderful people of The Global Community for Education.
+Now living in Florida, Jean works for the non-profit organization, Girls Inc., mentoring girls to navigate gender, economic, and social barriers, and grow up healthy, educated, and independent.

 Member of the Board of Directors